preciofishbone/OmniaDocsG2/working-with-events/implementation-example/index.rst

 The user can add a phone number, add a number of not named colleagues that will accompany him or her to the course, and add a comment.
 The rest is filled in automatically.

-When the user has signed upp, the sign up button changes:
+When the user has signed upp, the sign up button changes to a cancel button:

 .. image:: event-implementation-signup-cancel.png